Ethics and Law in the Field of Medical Care for the Elderly in France

 Showing items related by title, author, creator and subject.

-Legislation: Disease Control and Medical Care: France: Circular DGS/DH/96 No. 235 of 2 April 1996 on the Priority Objectives for 1996 in the Field of Activities Relating to Transplants of Organs, Tissues, and Cells of the Human Body and The Modalities Governing Cooperation With the French Transplant Establishment in Carrying Out These Objectives, Particularly as Regards the Examination of Files Unknown author (1996)
+Legislation: Disease Control and Medical Care: France: Circular DGS/DH/96 No. 235 of 2 April 1996 on the Priority Objectives for 1996 in the Field of Activities Relating to Transplants of Organs, Tissues, and Cells of the Human Body and The Modalities Governing Cooperation With the French Transplant Establishment in Carrying Out These Objectives, Particularly as Regards the Examination of Files Unknown creator (1996)